 DSLR Full Form

-DSLR cameras were invented in 1975 by Yousuf Karsh and came on the market in the 1970s, aimed at professionals who wanted a big image sensor in the camera, such as the Nikon F and the Canon FD, with a simple, lightweight design and automatic operation.
+DSLR is a type of camera that delivers high-end image quality and is widely used by amateurs.DSLR cameras were invented in 1975 by Yousuf Karsh and came on the market in the 1970s, aimed at professionals who wanted a big image sensor in the camera, such as the Nikon F and the Canon FD, with a simple, lightweight design and automatic operation.
 In 2001, Canon bought Minolta, which in turn owned the rights to the SLR design and sold the new camera as the Canon 1Ds.
 In 2006, Nikon followed suit with the Nikon D2X, which is the first DSLR to use an APS-C sensor.
 Nikon droDSLRd the '1D' and adopted the 'D' and 'D2' designation in 2010.
 The first DLSR released by Sony was the A7R in late 2013.
 The EOS 5D Mark IV is the most recent camera to go into production and was released in November 2014.

 For the first time, photographers could take pictures as quickly as pressing a button.
 Self-timer was also possible, allowing people to take a snap of themselves before going on to the next shot.
 Fast autofocusing allowed photographers to capture sharp shots with ease.
 Capturing in full detail the fine details of a scene meant that DSLRs were ideal for landscape photography.
 The old "point and shoot" technology of previous cameras was ruled out because every digital camera now featured high-quality sensors, powerful processors and advanced processing power.
 So now, with a DSLR camera, the technology the optical image stabilisation, fast focusing and powerful flash system.
 Even the final capture and processing of the photographs are closely controlled.

 The entry level DSLR is a so called 'point and shoot' type, also known as 'selfie' camera.
 These types of camera are based on automatic functions and let the user focus and capture the image on-the-fly.
 The first DSLR for photographers was launched by Canon in 1987.
 The camera was then soon followed by Nikon and Pentax.
 Since then, DSLR has become a mainstay of the professional photography world.

 A DSLR camera’s mirror, or an attached optical viewfinder, looks in the opposite direction of the camera’s optical viewfinder.
 As a result, the mirror partially blocks the view of the viewfinder.
 This technique makes it possible to compose an image through the viewfinder and use the mirror to view the captured image.
 However, since the lens has no aperture control, some of the light goes directly to the image sensor.
 To prevent this, a wide aperture, which minimizes the size of the opening to the viewfinder, is usually provided.
-Video What is a DSLR camera?

 DSLR photography, which began as a long-honed form of photojournalism, has also become a part of the popular culture and is now adopted by many amateur photographers.
 Even though DSLR cameras do not seem to be as portable as their mirrorless counterparts, they do perform best in low light situations and have a plethora of other features that professional photographers use to produce top quality shots.
 DSLR photography has been adopted by many people for a range of reasons, from the flexibility of manual mode to the ability to do relatively complex things on the camera itself.
 Digital single-lens reflex cameras do have a wide range of competition, including Sony’s Alpha A7R II and Nikon’s D500 and D5.